Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 ## Query & Exercise

-The basic `suggest` query looks as follows.
-See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html) on suggesters to learn more.
+To provide *did you mean* suggestions we use the `suggest` block of the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+See also the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html) on suggesters to learn more.

-✅ Run the next query with `starr` and then `starr warrs`.
+✅ Run the next query with search terms `starr` and then `starr warrs`.

 ```bash
 curl -H 'Content-Type: application/json' -X POST 'http://localhost:9200/did_you_mean/_search?pretty&human' -d '{